adegtyarev-org/fast-modbus-python-library/README.md

 - **test_modbus_client_single.py**: Tests for working with a single Modbus client.
 - **test_modbus_client_write.py**: Tests for writing data to Modbus.
 - **test_modbus_config_events.py**: Tests for configuring event notifications.
-- **test_modbus_events_confirmation.py**: Tests for event confirmation.
 - **test_modbus_events.py**: Tests for event handling.
 - **test_modbus_scanner.py**: Tests for device scanning.

 ## Contributing

-Initial code generated with assistance from [DeepSeek](https://chat.deepseek.com/).
+Initial code generated with assistance from [DeepSeek](https://chat.deepseek.com/) and [ChatGPT](https://openai.com/index/chatgpt/).
 Contributions and improvements are welcome!
 Feel free to submit pull requests to improve functionality or documentation.

 ## License
 This project is licensed under the MIT License.